|

 - Experiences

-of qualia are an effect in the mind resulting from electrical activity
+of qualia are an effect in the mind

 in specific regions:

-(1) (previous point) Interaction with the brain produces phenomenal
+(1) (previous point) Interaction with the

-experience; (2) (previous point) interaction of the mind’s field with
+experience; (2) (previous point) interaction

-the brain occurs in particular cortical locations; (3) particular
+the brain occurs in particular cortical

-cortical locations are associated with phenomenal experience of
+cortical locations are associated with

-particular qualia, which implies that electrical activity in a
+particular qualia, which implies that

-particular location affects the mind’s field in that location and
+particular location affects the mind’s field

 produces that specific associated quale.